joseluisulloafulgeri/embodyOtree/readme.md

 Why?
 * Original Software uses csv files instead of a database.
 * Compataibility with Heroku.
-* oTree makes it simple to modify and extend the software.
+* oTree makes it simple to modify and extend the survey